bensadeh/circumflex/README.md

 ### How to configure
 The available options and their current values are displayed in the Settings View.
 Overridden values are marked with `*`.
 To enter Settings View, press <kbd>i</kbd> on the Main View and then <kbd>Tab</kbd> to change the category.
-Note that the settings cannot be changed from the Settings View.
+Note that the settings cannot be changed from within the Settings View.

 <p align="center">
   <img src="screenshots/settings.png" width="700" alt="^"/>